This text is translated into Russian by google automatic human level neural machine.

 The fight against corruption in China is now being dealt with everywhere: there is the General Directorate for Combating Corruption of the Supreme People's Prosecutor's Office of the PRC, a special department in the Ministry of State Control, the Anti-Corruption Commission, and anti-corruption departments have been established throughout the country in prosecutorial bodies at all levels.
 As China's Attorney General Jia Chunwang once said, "The incorruptibility of the government and strict adherence to the law are two goals that China has long sought."

 As the professor of law at the People's University, a member of the Special Advisory Committee of the Supreme People's Procuratorate of China, Hu Jiaqun:

-“However, the success of the anti-corruption struggle does not depend on the number of corrupt officials who are brought to justice, but on how many of them remain in society.”
-In this regard, it is much more important to study the causes of corruption crimes and the preventive measures applied.
+“However, the success of the anti-corruption struggle does not depend on the number of corrupt officials put on trial, but on how many of them still remain in society.
+In this regard, it is much more important to study the causes of corruption crimes and applied preventive measures.

-Following the results of the meeting of the Central Disciplinary Commission of the CPC, a communiqué was issued in which seven priorities for fighting corruption were identified this year, including: the fight against nepotism; Investigation of the activities of officials responsible for state enterprises and state contracts (regardless of the rank of official and his status); Strengthening international cooperation for the extradition of suspects in the commission of corruption crimes and the return of their "assets" to the country.
+Following the meeting of the CPC Central Disciplinary Commission, a communiqué was issued, which identified seven priorities for fighting corruption this year, including: combating nepotism; investigations of the activities of officials responsible for state enterprises and state contracts (regardless of the rank of the official and his status); strengthening international cooperation for the extradition of suspected corruption crimes and the return to the country of their "assets".

-In addition, China itself, as an APEC member, believes that corruption is one of the most serious threats to creating a good political and economic system in the region of the APR and the world.
-And here China is ready for cooperation today, including with Russia.
+In addition, China itself, as a member of APEC, believes that corruption is one of the most serious threats to the creation of a good political and economic system in the APR region and the whole world.
+And here China is now ready for cooperation, including with Russia.